About PetersPioneersWilliam and Rose Smith Drueke Family

 "I regret not having visited the factory when it was still around.
 I have a lot of curiosity about Drueke and their products and found your writing highly informative.

 The Drueke Building.
 Robert Israels purchased the vacant Drueke factory in 2008 and completed a $7 million renovation in 2010.
 The renovated factory is called the Drueke Building, a 30,000 square foot office building.
-The primary tenant is Open Systems Technologies, a privately-held IT company with 100 employees, founded in 1997.

 In an interview published in the Commercial Quarterly, February 1, 2010, David Israels explained why they were keeping the Drueke name on the renovated building: "The Drueke family and the Drueke game company are part of the history of Grand Rapids, and we still have Druekes living in the city.
 So, it is important for us to maintain that and showcase that as we go forward.
 It's amazing how many people we've talked to who have a story about a Drueke game.
 That's why we want to keep that name as part of the community."